splash-networks/unifi-yt-portal/README.md

 `/var/www/hotspot.example.com/public`

-It has been successfully tested with `RouterOS v7.4.1`
+It has been successfully tested with `Unifi Network Server v8.2.93`.

-## Mikrotik Hotspot Login file

-Add your domain to `login.html` in action field and upload it to Mikrotik router in Files => Hotspot folder.

-To get rid of the "You are logged in" message during hotspot login, the file `alogin.html` may be replaced on the Mikrotik.
-The status page will not be shown after that.